- for SPG users100

 Everyday Earnings with Starwood Preferred Guest® Business Credit Card

-The SPG Business credit card earns two points for each dollar of eligible purchases at participating SPG and Marriott Rewards hotels.
-You’ll earn one point per dollar spent on all other purchases.
+The SPG Business credit card earns 6 points for each dollar of eligible purchases at participating SPG and Marriott Rewards hotels, 4 points at U.S. restaurants, at U.S. gas stations, on wireless telephone services purchased directly from U.S. service providers and on U.S. purchases for shipping.
+You’ll earn 2 points per dollar spent on all other purchases.

 Starwood Preferred Guest® Business Credit Card Rewards